Take me back

 • Science Gallery London Great Maze Pond London, England, SE1 United Kingdom (map)

-Experience Gutted, a live script by Laura Wilson and Alan Whiting, uncovering the deep ties between our gut and the world - live at one of Europe’s oldest operating theatres.
+Gutted, a live script by Laura Wilson and Alan Whiting, uncovering the deep ties between our gut and the world - was live at one of Europe’s oldest operating theatres.

 Gutted by Laura Wilson was commissioned by Site Gallery in 2022, supported by the Jerwood New Work Fund and The Elephant Trust.
 Presented in partnership with East Gallery, Norwich University of the Arts.

-The Gutted performance has been made possible with the support of Science Gallery at King’s College London and Team London Bridge Two performances will take place on the 3rd of April, at 6.30pm and 7.30pm.
-Tickets are free and the bar will be open after the performances.
+The Gutted performance was made possible with the support of Science Gallery at King’s College London and Team London Bridge.
+Two performances took place on the 3rd of April, at 6.30pm and 7.30pm.
+Tickets were free.

 About The Old Operating Theatre & Herb Garret